 The development of the puppy in its first weeks of life.

-From preparing for whelping to early training, every step is carefully considered with patience and kindness.
+From preparing for birth to early learning, each step is carefully considered with attention, patience and kindness.

 Nothing is left to chance.